vindou/cs180-team-project/out/production/cs180-team-project/ReadMe.md

 method.
 Finally, we chose a random user from our example data and tested to see if the retrieveUserData method would
 find the user from the database.
 All tests passed.

-#### ServerTests.java
+#### TestsServerClass.java
-In order to test the full functionality of the Server, several test cases needed to be run.
-First, we tested the Login functionality, in cases where the User entered a correct and incorrect password.
-We also tested the creation of a new user in cases where the desired username was available and not available.
-Since we are creating a Messaging system, we wanted to ensure that Users could view their current conversations, as well as start a new conversation with a User.
-Searching for Users and adding/blocking them is a very important part of our program, so we tested that in cases where the User was a part of the database, as well as the case when the User did not exist.
-Finally, the last functionality of the Server that we tested was the ability to edit the User.
-We tested editing the username (in cases where the username was already taken and not), editing the name, editing the bio, and changing the email.
+In order to test the various cross-connection object editing capabilities of our Server and ClientHandler classes, we wrote 6 test cases testing each relevant method in ServerClass.java, which request that the original copy of data stored by the server object be modified in a specific way.
+All of these methods have the synchronized modifier to ensure that concurrency is possible when operating on a single variable with multiple threads.
+Moreover, methods such as testing sending messages were not tested because they were simply just packaged calls of the original associated methods in the Conversation class or User class.
+To run the test cases, simply just run the main method of TestsServerClass.java.

 #### IO Testing